Testing pages with CLI

 Not for use with personal data

-There are a variety of options available when to test individual pages.
+There are a variety of options available for testing individual pages.

 When using the URI input mode, a number of additional options are available to adjust the scope and ruleset of a test.
 For example, the following code will exclude the header and footer from a test, and has the color-contrast rule disabled: